socketio/socket.io-client-swift/README.md

 - `forceWebsockets: Bool` Default is `false`. `true` forces the client to use WebSockets.
 - `nsp: String` Default is `"/"`
 - `cookies: [NSHTTPCookie]?` An array of NSHTTPCookies.
 Passed during the handshake.
 Default is nil.
+- `log: Bool` If `true` socket will log debug messages.
+Default is false.

 Methods
 -------